Semantic Driven Multi-Camera Pedestrian Detection: Introduction

 \textbf{Self-occlusions} are caused by the intrinsic three-dimensional nature of people, resulting in the occlusion of some human parts by some others.
 If the visible parts are different for different cameras and these are used to project a person location on the ground plane, the cameras' projections will diverge, hindering their fusion.

-To cope with these challenges, in this paper we present a multi-camera pedestrian detection method which is driven by semantic information in the 2D image planes and the 3D ground plane by the following novel contributions: \begin{enumerate} \item Adaptation to these scenarios of a method \cite{lopez2018automatic} to automatically define the operational area. \item A novel approach to globally combine pedestrian detections in a multi-camera scenario by creating connected components in a graph representation of detections. \item An height-adaptive optimization algorithm which uses semantic cues to globally refine the location and size of people detections by aggregating information from all the cameras. \end{enumerate}
+To cope with these challenges, in this paper we present a multi-camera pedestrian detection method which is driven by semantic information automatically extracted from the 2D images and transferred to the 3D ground plane, and includes the following novel contributions: \begin{enumerate} \item A novel approach to globally combine pedestrian detections in a multi-camera scenario by creating connected components in a graph representation of detections. \item An height-adaptive optimization algorithm which uses semantic cues to globally refine the location and size of people detections by aggregating information from all the cameras. \end{enumerate} The proposed method is applied over an operational area in the ground plane, which is automatically defined by an adaptation of the method described in \cite{lopez2018automatic}.

-Experimental results on public datasets (PETS 2009 \cite{web-PETS}, EPFL RLC \cite{baque2017deep,web-RLC}, EPFL Terrace \cite{fleuret2008multicamera,web-Terrace} and EPFL Wildtrack \cite{chavdarova-et-al-2018,web-wildtrackDataset}) prove that: (1) the proposed method outperforms state-of-the-art monocular pedestrian detectors \cite{renNIPS15fasterrcnn} as well as state-of-the art scene-independent multi-camera detection approaches; and (2) the performance is comparable to recent deep-learning multi-camera detection approaches while not requiring a manually annotated operational area nor a preliminary training on the target scenario.
+Experimental results on public datasets (PETS 2009 \cite{web-PETS}, EPFL RLC \cite{baque2017deep,web-RLC}, EPFL Terrace \cite{fleuret2008multicamera,web-Terrace} and EPFL Wildtrack \cite{chavdarova-et-al-2018,web-wildtrackDataset}) prove that the proposed method: (1) outperforms state-of-the-art monocular pedestrian detectors \cite{renNIPS15fasterrcnn,redmon2018yolov3}, (2) outperforms state-of-the art scene-agnostic multi-camera detection approaches; and (3) results in a performance comparable, and even better, to deep-learning multi-camera detection approaches trained and fine-tuned to the target scenario, while not requiring neither a manually annotated operational area nor a specific training on that scenario.

-The rest of the paper is organized as follows: Section \ref{Related Work} reviews the State of the Art, Section \ref{Proposed Method} describes the proposed method, Section \ref{Results} presents and discusses experimental results, leading to a set of conclusions in Section \ref{Conclusions}.
+The rest of the paper is organized as follows: Section \ref{Related Work} reviews the State of the Art, Section \ref{Proposed Method} describes the proposed method, Section \ref{Results} presents and discusses experimental results and Section \ref{Conclusions} concludes the paper.